samuraicodes/Wen/README.md

 # Wen
- Project for my IT training.
+ 5 days project for my IT training.
 Tool to save links and see videos.